-GEARNET is currently in full swing!
-Follow updates on projects at our blog and the latest GEARNET projects in the news.
-Also, check out a GEARNET instructional video "Trawl Net Dynamics" shot at the flume tank at Memorial University in Newfoundland, Canda in the Fall of 2012.
+GEARNET is in full swing!
+Follow updates on projects at our blog and learn about the latest GEARNET projects in the news.
+Also, check out a GEARNET trawling instructional video series shot at the flume tank at Memorial University in Newfoundland, Canada in the Fall of 2012.

 Funded by the Northeast Fisheries Science Center (NEFSC) Cooperative Research Program, GEARNET was formed in 2011 to address the need for an integrated, network approach to fishery gear conservation engineering, and fisheries research in general, for the Northeast region.